GitJit-max/learning-linux/chapter/01-intro.md

 <a id="popularity-of-gnu-linux-desktop"></a>

-## 1.13 Popularity of GNU/Linux desktop [^mckay]
+## 1.13 Popularity of GNU/Linux desktop

+Unix has it's architectural strengths of a server operating system (see [Section: Time-sharing](#time-sharing)), but has proved capable of reinventing itself as a desktop client; One could argue that perhaps even more so than any of its client-operating-system competitors (such as Windows) have been of reinventing themselves as servers. [^mckay]

 [^mckay]: [Dave McKay - Why Desktop Linux Still Matters, published 2020](https://www.howtogeek.com/676963/why-desktop-linux-still-matters/)

-Unix has it's architectural strengths of a server operating system (see [Section: Time-sharing](#time-sharing)), but has proved capable of reinventing itself as a desktop client; One could argue that perhaps even more so than any of its client-operating-system competitors (such as Windows) have been of reinventing themselves as servers.

 But even though GNU/Linux is great for personal computers, this does not show in user numbers.
 GNU/Linux accounts only for a tiny percentage of the overall desktop market share. <!--Dirk Hohndel (who was then the chief Linux and open-source technologist at Intel) predicted that in 1999, GNU/Linux would penetrate the PC desktop market and displace Windows.
 This never happened and it likely never will.
 The perennial 2 % has been around roughly since 2005 compared to ~ 88 % for Windows and ~ 9 % for macOS (which is a certified Unix by the way).
 Does that mean Linux on a desktop PC is irrelevant?
 Not at all!--> It seems the majority of people <!--(even those at a tech talk)--> want to be able to run either the same software as their friends or what they use at work.
 They either buy a computer or laptop and get Windows by default.
 Or they buy a Mac because they were told it was simpler to use.
 Or they got an Apple computer because they like their iPhone.
 People buy computers like they buy microwaves.
-They do not care what makes them go, they just want to reheat food.
+They do not care what makes them go, they just want to reheat food. [^mckay]

 Hardware that ships with GNU/Linux preinstalled doesn't really make new converts for the OS.
 Dell and HP have offered hardware options pre-installed with GNU/Linux (since 2007 and 2004, respectively).
 And there’s a new wave of both budget-friendly and high-end laptops and computers designed for GNU/Linux.
-These devices are selling to the established GNU/Linux user base.
+These devices are selling to the established GNU/Linux user base. [^mckay]

 ### Most people do not want a GNU/Linux